 The above post exhibits the difference between web presence and digital footprint.
 Not trying to engage in a political debate, but it shows the power of our name as our identity and how it affects portrayal of all of those under that name on the web.
 I am lucky enough that there is another Nina Vizcarrondo that is very smart and talented as a Harvard graduate and a prominent filmmaker.
 But what if she were a criminal and that was the first thing a potential employer saw when searching my name?
-Web presence of your identity can easily be controlled by another source, other than your SMS or email.
+Web presence of your identity can easily be controlled by another source, other than your social media site (SMS) or email.
 For example, an article including your name or even in a picture with someone that they posted and you didn't think was that important is included in your web presence.

 One of the "Four Reasons to Care" was to protect your reputation.
 It is hard to protect your reputation when someone by your same identity might be a criminal.
 Your digital footprint has more of a commercial value (Internet Society) because it traces how we, individually, use the internet.
 A way to control our digital footprint is to have our own domain as Schawbel suggested.
 However, I disagree it HAS to be first and last name to maintain professionalism.
 That could be difficult for people with really long last names (like me) to have people miss a letter or even for people with common names whose domains might be taken already.
 I think domain creativity is tested and can bring out uniqueness in a business card.
 Schawbel talks about the importance of passion himself so why can't our domain reflect that?
 For example, my Twitter handle is @LaFoodist, a mix between Spanish and English reflects what I am passionate about.
 This is where I maintained communication with a lot of people in the food industry.
 So switching into the education field and using my Twitter for school posts have put my compartmentalization, separation of identities (Williams) to test.
 The article "Who is the virtual you" mainly talks about personal and professional identity management on SMS.
 However, it fails to mention the academic identity.
 A lot of people work and go to school for a different degree or field.
 How do you control privacy of school posts without affecting the current work or career field, as schools integrate SMS more and more in curriculums?